0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

-Comments are annotations anchored to text ranges — they don't modify document content.
-A reviewer highlights a clause and asks "Can we rephrase this?"
-A compliance team flags a section for legal review.
-Unlike tracked changes (which record content modifications), comments are a separate discussion layer stored in comments.xml.
+Comments are annotations anchored to text ranges.
+They do not modify document content.
+A reviewer can highlight a clause and ask a question, or a compliance reviewer can flag a section for legal review.
+Unlike tracked changes, comments are stored as a separate discussion layer in comments.xml.

 How OOXML stores comments